thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 described. [#]_

-.. [#] This chapter is adapted from McCormick, M, Madsen, E., Deaner, M., and Varghese, T.  *Absolute Backscatter Measurements of Tissue-Mimicking Phantoms in the 5-45 MHz Frequency Range*.
+.. [#] This chapter is adapted from McCormick, M, Madsen, E., Deaner, M., and Varghese, T.  *Absolute Backscatter Coefficient Estimates of Tissue-Mimicking Phantoms in the 5-50 MHz Frequency Range*.
 Journal of the Acoustical Society of America.
 In Review.

 .. |size_distribution| replace:: Fig. 6.1